jon-jacky/Piety/test/runlines/README.md

 - *B filename*: Load file named *filename* into a new buffer with that name.

-- *R bufname*: Execute the entire buffer named *bufname*.
-Default is the current buffer.

-- *linesP*: Execute selected lines in the current buffer in command mode.  *lines* is a single line or range of lines indentified by one or two *ed* line addresses.
+- *linesP*: Execute selected lines using the *push* method from Python *code* module *InteractiveConsole* class.
+Here *lines* is a single line or range of lines indentified by one or two *ed* line addresses.
 Default is *dot*, the current line.

+- *linesR*: Execute selected lines using the builtin *exec* function.

-- *^T*: Execute the current selection from *mark* (inclusive) to *dot* (exclusive) in display mode.
-Default if there is no *mark* is *dot*.
+- *^T*: In display mode, execute the current selection using *push* The *selection* is the lines from *mark* (inclusive) to *dot* (exclusive).
+The default selection is *dot* if there is no *mark*.

+We provide both *P* and *R* commands because the behavior of *push* and *exec* are different. *P* treats the lines of code the same as the interactive Python interpreter.
+It prints the values of expressions even without any explicit *print* calls, but it requires that the code be formatted with a blank line preceding every *outdent* (a line with less indentation than its predecessor).

+For example,
+both *defs_noblank.py* and *if_block_noblank.py* in this directory are correct Python code;
+each runs without errors when it is *import*ed.
+Each of these modules has an *outdent* with no preceding blank line.
+When the contents of these modules are executed by the *P* or *^T* commands, *edsel* reports a synax error at the outdented statement.
+The modules *defs.py* and *if_block.py* are the same, except there is a blank line between the indented block antd the following outdented statement.   *P* and *^T* run these modules without errors.

+This same quirk exhibited by the standard interactive Python interpreter.
+This is what happens if you type the lines in *if_block.py* at the interpreter:

+    >>> if True:
+    ...
+1 + 1
+    ...
+    2
+    >>> print('It worked')
+    It worked

+This is what happens if you type the lines in *if_block_noblank*:

+    >>> if True:
+    ...
+1 + 1
+    ... print('It worked')
+      File "<stdin>", line 3
+        print('It worked')
+        ^
+    SyntaxError: invalid syntax

+Since the behavior of *P* and *^T* in this situation is the same as the stardard interactive Python interpreter, we do not consider this behavior to be a bug.
+Instead, we also provide an *R* command that uses builtin *exec* which runs the code instead of reporting an error.

+We discovered this behavior when we got a syntax error running *redirect_noblank.py* with the *P* command.
+We found we could work around the problem by adding a blank line before the outdent in *redirect.py*.

 Some of the test files.
 Several are designed to check handling of newlines and empty lines in code.
-We suspect this might be an issue.
+We suspected this might be an issue.
 See the comment in the standard library module *codeop.py*, that begins 'Compile three times: ...'